Mandom Group's CSR KohDoh Practices

 - To reduce time and effort required to answer inquiries from customers (by phone or email)

 System for Utilizing Customer Feedback

 To prevent the misuse of products and ensure safety, as well as provide safe, trustworthy products and services, the Customer Relations Division compiles feedback from customers into a database.
-Using this database, we convey information from customers to related departments and top management through special meetings, quality assurance meetings, design management meetings, and other mediums so that the information is utilized in product development and in efforts to improve products.
+Using this database, we share information from customers to related departments and top management through internal meetings so that the information is utilized in product development and in efforts to improve products.

 Mandom also participates in activities initiated by the Association of Consumer Affairs Professionals (ACAP), a public interest corporation made up of specialists on consumer issues.
 Our goal is to help realize a sound society of citizen consumers, through further advancing consumer-oriented management and working to build a healthy, safe, and reliable consumer society.